 3. Storage of your information

-- Molior also uses third party data processors for site administration.
+Molior also uses third party data processors for site administration, fiscal management and communications.
 Third parties are contractually bound only to use personal information to perform the services that we hire them to provide.

 4. Use of your information